rockingskier/code-exercise/README.md

-# Purple Dot Coding Exercise
+# Purple Dot Code Exercise

 We provide this template to save you time on setting up some basics.
 You are welcome to change anything you like in this exercise template.

-For your convenience this template is set up with Next.js & a PostgreSQL database.
-You don't have to use these, you can use any tools you like but the stack should be React or Vue backed by a relational database such.
+For your convenience this template is set up with Next.js & a SQLite database.
+You don't have to use these, you can use any tools you like but the stack should be React or Vue backed by a relational database.

 ## Getting Started